williamtrungle/PastelCravings/content/post/kyomi/index.md

 Great food, super tartare and my advice is to rbign a few friends with you to try this extensive menu! ;)

-Special thank you to My Hanh, the restaurant's manager for this lovely evening !
+Special thank you to My Hanh, the restaurant's manager for this lovely evening!

-___
+---

 Kyomi Restaurant
-7660 Newman Blvd, Lasalle, QC H8N 1X8
+{{< address "7660 Newman Blvd, Lasalle, QC H8N 1X8" >}}
 http://kyomirestaurant.com/